 Disclosure: This post may contain affiliate links; read more here.

 Teach Patience at Christmas

 We have to wait for the holidays.
 Parents don’t have the opportunity to just give in and celebrate Christmas early.

-The holidays also teach the joy of anticipation – neuroscience supports that the anticipation brings as much joy as the actual event.
+The holidays also teach the joy of anticipation, and this is a good thing!
+Neuroscience supports that the anticipation brings as much joy as the actual event.

-But adding together the excitement of the holidays and a child with little patience can equal real trouble.
+But adding together the excitement of the holidays and a child who developmentally has very little patience can equal real trouble.